Bulk Assign the 'Customer' Role in Jira Service Management Cloud

 Using the API via Curl (example)

-Here's the script to delete users in bulk:
+Here's the script to add users to the group in bulk:

 #!/bin/bash